Students will need approval from Mrs. Wong in order to register for courses!

 Can I drop a GWC Dual Enrollment Class?

 Yes.
 Please follow the GWC protocol to drop the class.
 Students can drop their course through the MyGWC site.

 If I don't pass the GWC Dual Enrollment Class will the “D/F” grade be recorded on my FVHS Transcript?

 Yes.
 Please follow the GWC drop protocol before the deadline to drop a course.
-The drop deadline is usually 1 week after the start date of the summer course.
+The drop deadline is usually 10 days after Fall and Spring courses and 1 week after the start date of the summer courses.